MAI-IT/tryLearn/README.md

 - 1. Register/Login to get a token.
 - 2. Include the token in your requests as:
 Authorization: Bearer YOUR_ACCESS_TOKEN

+# Testing
+Unit and feature tests implemented for the **tryLearn** course API.
+Each test is designed to ensure that the core functionality of the application is working as expected.

 ## Deployment
 - 1. Configure .env for production settings.